"My flight was cancelled! What do I do? Can I get a compensation? Surely I have SOME rights, don't I?"

 In addition to your right to compensation (more on that below), flight cancellation rules state that the airline must offer you a choice between the refund of your ticket or a rerouting.
 More precisely, they must let you choose between:

-- The full or partial refund of your ticket (+ a return flight to your point of departure, free of charge, when applicable)
+- The partial or full refund of your ticket (+ a return flight to your point of departure, free of charge, when applicable)

 - A rerouting to your final destination (if no alternate flight is available, the airline may offer a bus or train ticket instead, and handle the costs)